 Through research, partnerships, and peer-to-peer networking, WPSP is pursuing the goal of “50X50”: 50% representation of women in all elected and appointed policy and political leadership positions by 2050.

-Drive Transparency and Transformation in Governments and Governmental Institutions
+1. Driving Transparency and Transformation Across Institutions

-Gather and Share Information and Evidence
+2. Gather and Sharing Information and Evidence that Drives Change